Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 ### WARNING: Please do not download any code that claims that it will "fix" or "add features" to this bot code.
 People have been including trojans and viruses in those unofficial programs.
 The ONLY official Moomoo bot code authors are Mega-Mewthree and Nebula-Devs.
 DO NOT download any other code related to Moomoo bots.

-We are not responsible for any damage done to your computer due to this project, or derivatives of this project.
+We are not responsible for any damages due to this project, or derivatives of this project.
 Use at your own risk.

 ## Resources